Behind the march to genocide

 At the start of the 20th century, the world was restive.
 Europe’s global colonial dominion – British East Africa, Italian North Africa, French Indo-China, Dutch East Indies, German New Guinea and so on – was in tumult as negotiations amongst themselves broke down at home.
 The battle between the Great Powers devolved into all-out War.

 Across the Atlantic, the United States’ rapid economic growth boosted its military one, and its victory over the last vestiges of Spain’s empire had given it newfound power to apply the Monroe Doctrine, manifesting its hemispheric dominion as the European empire’s equal, and moving farther afield with its capture of the Philippines.
 Over a period of just four years, World War I took the lives of millions (estimates are between 6 and 10 million), plunging more than a quarter of global citizens into war.
+Humanity was not the only victim.
+The war wreaked ecological havoc.
+Millions of acres of land were scorched and destroyed, causing the collapse of entire ecosystems and pushing some species to the brink of extinction.

 Despite being condemned as a shameful stain, the same scene has played out countless times in the decades since with, every Western-led war or conflict and its consequences mostly legitimized, often deflected, occasionally deliberated, and always proceeding with ghastly consequences.
 The global conscience may vent to no avail.
 Thus was the march to genocide.